 - Paid vacation, sick leave and holidays

 - 401K with company match

 Title: Koontz-Wagner Custom Controls PH Final Prep Assembler Exempt Status: Non-exempt

-Summary: This position is responsible for working as part of a team completing the final assembly of sheet metal control house buildings using a variety of hand and power tools.
+Summary: This position is responsible for working as part of a team completing the final assembly of sheet metal control house buildings using a variety of hand and power tools while monitoring and directing the work of other final prep assemblers and equipment door welders.
 It requires knowledge of the whole final assembly process to enable each team member to rotate through all or most tasks rather than being assigned to a specific task on a permanent basis.

 - Rotate through all the tasks required using power tools such as caulk guns, rivet guns, drills, and grinders

 - Operate heavy equipment such as forklifts and overhead cranes.

 - Determine project requirements, including scope, assembly sequences, and required methods and materials, according to blueprints, drawings, and written or verbal instructions.